talon-one/TalonOne.cs/docs/IntegrationApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new IntegrationApi(config);
-            var loyaltyProgramId = 56;  // int | Identifier of the card-based loyalty program containing the loyalty card.
+            var loyaltyProgramId = 789;  // long | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. var loyaltyCardId = loyaltyCardId_example;  // string | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. var status = status_example;  // string | Filter points based on their status. (optional)  (default to active) var subledgerId = new List<string>(); // List<string> | Filter results by one or more subledger IDs.
-Must be exact match. (optional) var pageSize = 56;  // int? | The number of items in the response. (optional)  (default to 50) var skip = 56;  // int? | The number of items to skip when paging through large result sets. (optional)
+Must be exact match. (optional) var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 50) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional)

             try
             {